 Internal links are SEO gold.
 And they encourage your readers, many of whom may be new, to browse your site.
 Every time you write a new post, try to work in an appropriate link to an old post.
 For instance, if you're reviewing a new restaurant in your city and the chef has another restaurant you've already reviewed, mention it and link back to it.
 Or, if you're writing a pie recipe, link back to your amazing pastry recipe.

-Pin Old Posts
+Keep Pinning Old Posts

 Use a Popular Posts or Related Posts Widget